rttrif/UdemyJavaMasterclass/src/Object-Oriented Programming In Java.md

 - **A setter** is a method on a class that sets the value of a private field.
 - **The purpose of these methods is to control and protect access to private fields.**
 ___
+#### this
+`this` is a special reference name for the object or instance, which it can use to describe itself.
+And we can use this to access fields on the class.